rust-lang/reference/src/items/functions.md

 ## Attributes on functions

-Functions allow for [outer attributes][attributes] and for [inner attributes][attributes] where inner attributes are allowed on its [block].
+[Outer attributes][attributes] are allowed on functions.
+[Inner attributes][attributes] are allowed directly after the `{` inside its [block].

-For example of an inner attribute on a function, this function will only be available while running tests.
+This example shows an inner attribute on a function.
+The function will only be available while running tests.

 ```